min2ha/ukwa-site/content/target/53417/index.en.md

   "subject": "UK General Election 2017"
 }

-# Society for the Protection of Unborn Children: 2017 General Election Campaign

 The aim of SPUC's campaign is to help elect MPs who will defend the right to life of unborn children and other vulnerable people.